tuub/theses-publisher-policies/policies.md

 #### Special requirements
 * Submitted articles (Preprint): include fixed statement "This article has been published in a revised form in [Journal] [http://doi.org/XXX].
 This version is published under a Creative Commons CC-BY-NC-ND.
 No commercial re-distribution or re-use allowed.
 Derivative works cannot be distributed. © copyright holder."
 * Accepted and published articles: include fixed statement: "This article has been published in a revised form in [Journal] [http://doi.org/XXX].
 This version is free to view and download for private research and study only.
 Not for re-distribution or re-use. © copyright holder."
+* Submitted chapters (Preprint) may be published under a Creative Commons license

 #### Source
 * [Green open access policy for journals](https://www.cambridge.org/core/services/open-access-policies/open-access-journals/green-open-access-policy-for-journals)